fastrgv/Asud/README.md

 If new digit pairs or singles appear, you might be able to eliminate even more candidates.

-**Note that known removable digits are generally displayed using a cyan color**
+**Note that known removable digits are generally displayed using a CYAN color** Remember to use (ctrl)-d to toggle candidate digit d.

 ---------------------------------------------------------------------------------
 ## Solution Techniques